Post Summary: The Best Time to Travel to Japan (Broken Down By Months)

 Snows start to fall in mountainous areas, while surfers in Okinawa have started wearing wetsuits.
 Sapporo, too, might see its first snows of the year.

 But yes, November is the prime time for spotting the kōyō.
 There are many beautiful spots around the country that are ablaze with fall colors.
 It can be pretty busy with domestic and international tourists seeking out the best spots.

 Towards the end of the month, however, winter starts to settle in.
-Hokkaido starts to attract skiers, while the island of Shikoku is dry, cool, and good for hiking the 88 Temple Pilgrimage route.
+Hokkaido starts to attract skiers, while the island of Shikoku is dry, cool, and suitable for hiking the 88 Temple Pilgrimage route.

 Weather in Japan in December